AhmedYousriSobhi/aCupOfTea/tips/interview-technical-info.md

 # Technical Info

-When you are doing an interview for any techinical position, there are some important questions you should ask the interviewer about, so let's discuss more about these questions.
+When you are doing an interview for any technical position, there are some important questions you should ask the interviewer about, so let's discuss more about these questions.

 # Table of Content
 - [Technical Info](#technical-info)